 - Outdoor hardware with a camera installed at the front door or gate.
 Some cameras are motion-sensor, while others turn on once a visitor initiates the call.

 - In-unit display screens on which residents can see the video footage of a visitor.

 - A door release system that unlocks the door when the resident presses ‘9’ on their phone or a designated button.

 - Telephone wiring and/or cellular connection.

-Two types of telephone entry systems with cameras
+2 types of telephone entry systems with cameras

 One thing’s for sure: Technology has advanced significantly since the 80s.
-Since the invention of camera cell phones in 2000, the world has forever changed its views on the purpose of video.
+Since the invention of camera cell phones in 2000, the world has forever changed its views on the purpose of video recording.
 And the advent of smartphones further accelerated the use of video in everyday life.
 Although telephone entry systems with cameras were initially designed to be used with landlines and in-unit hardware, some newer models are compatible with smartphones.